ahmedmeshref/restplants/README.md

         `curl -X GET http://127.0.0.1:5000/plants?page=2`

-- Sample Response:
+- Response:

-    - Notes:
+    - Returns a list of plant objects, current page, success value, and total number of books
-        - Number of plants to be returned per page is 5.
+    - Results are paginated in groups of 5.
-        - 404 error will be thrown in case page attribute is specified and no results match.

     ```
-    `{
+    {
       "current_page": 1,
       "number_of_plants": 12,
       "plants": [